 Built - final stage

-The assessor finalises the SAP calculation and creates the Energy Performance Certificate (this provides a rating of energy performance based upon the dwelling as built).
+The assessor finalises the SAP calculation and creates the Energy Performance Certificate (EPC), which provides a rating of energy performance based upon the dwelling as built.
 The EPC must, by law, be displayed in a new dwelling put up for sale on the open market.

 In addition there are other documents that are required by Building Control such as the SAP worksheet report and the SAP data input report.

-The assessor provides the client with the reference of the EPC so that the client is able to obtain a copy from the Government's central registry website at: www.epcregister.com/.
+The assessor provides the client with the reference of the EPC so that the client is able to obtain a copy.

 Building Regulations require that an Energy Performance Certificate is provided prior to a completion certificate being issued.